imskojs/workFlowNotes/README.md

 Use vh

 ## top, bottom
-Use vw,  do not use vh because containing element may change in height depending on the content which will cause absolutely or relatively positioned element to be at unexpected location.
+Use vw,  do not use `vh` or `%` because containing element may change in height depending on the content which will cause absolutely or relatively positioned element to be at unexpected location.